mjul/diesel/README.md

 * Value Types - generate strong types for value types, e.g. EmployeeNumber instead of int.
 * Commands - generates classes for the Command DTOs
+* Application Services - generate an interface for all the commands accepted by the service.

 ## Example